agrover/froyo/API.md

 |-----|----------------
 |0-7  |Froyodev is missing disks.
 This `u8` indicates how many more devices are needed for full operation.
 |8    |Froyodev is non-redundant.
 This will likely be set if the above field is nonzero, but may not be if the Froyodev had 2-disk or greater redundancy to start.
-|9    | The Froyodev has enough free space to re-establish redundancy without additional disks.
+|9    | Cannot reshape.
+The Froyodev is non-redundant and does not have enough free space to re-establish redundancy without additional resources.
 See the `Reshape` command.
 |10   |The Froyodev's write speed has been throttled to avoid running out of space.
 |11-31|Reserved or unenumerated issue that does not prevent operation.